Reinforcing power dynamics

 Pot made by women potters in the Abuja Pottery Centre, c.1960.
 Drawing: Catherine Hahn 2021.

-My educational video Labels discusses Kwali’s pot at the BM (Click on HD to see the images clearly).
-The video is also available in: Experiments in Cultures of Equality GLobalGRACE, in the UK Specialist Class: British Museum Detour section (select HD).
+My educational video: British Museum Detour III Museum Labels discusses Kwali’s pot at the BM (Click on HD to see the images clearly).
+My BM videos are also available in: Experiments in Cultures of Equality GLobalGRACE, in the UK Specialist Class: British Museum Detour section (select HD).

 British History